-- Amend the Ley de Fomento y Protección de la Propiedad Intelectual (civil law) to establish a deadline for judicial action on ex parte seizure requests and lower the evidentiary threshold for obtaining such orders. - Amend the Ley de Fomento y Protección de la Propiedad Intelectual to permit statutory or punitive damages for piracy. - Encourage the government to adopt a decree (comparable to the U.S. Executive Order) requiring all government agencies and public institutions to use only legal software. - Amend the Código Procesal Penal (Criminal Law Proceedings) to allow foreign companies to file complaints and assist the Fiscalia in prosecuting a case without the need for a special power of attorney for every case (i.e., a general power of attorney that authorizes local counsel to act on behalf of the company should be deemed sufficient). - Encourage the government to reject/terminate the proposed legislation that would eliminate criminal remedies for copyright piracy. - Encourage the Fiscalia to continue investigating and prosecuting criminal copyright offenses, in cooperation with BSA and other IIPA members. - Encourage the Salvadoran judiciary to convict pirate resellers and impose sanctions that adequately reflect the seriousness of the offense and deter future acts of piracy. - Implement a copyright owner's exclusive right of "making available" its works or phonograms to the public for on-demand access.
+- Amend the Ley de Fomento y Protección de la Propiedad Intelectual (civil law) to establish a deadline for judicial action on ex parte seizure requests and lower the evidentiary threshold for obtaining such orders. - Amend the Ley de Fomento y Protección de la Propiedad Intelectual to permit statutory or punitive damages for piracy. - Amend the Código Procesal Penal (Criminal Law Proceedings) to allow foreign companies to file complaints and assist the Fiscalía in prosecuting a case without the need for a special power of attorney for every case (i.e., a general power of attorney that authorizes local counsel to act on behalf of the company should be deemed sufficient). - Encourage the government to reject/terminate the proposed legislation that would eliminate criminal remedies for copyright piracy.

+- Encourage the Fiscalia to continue investigating and prosecuting criminal copyright offenses, in cooperation with BSA and other IIPA members. - Encourage the Salvadoran judiciary to convict pirate resellers and impose sanctions that adequately reflect the seriousness of the offense and deter future acts of piracy. - Enact legislation to fully implement the WIPO treaties into domestic law.